-If you ever have visited Germany’s awesome bakeries or the “Konditorei” (special bakery for baking cakes) you probably tasted or saw a piece of this cake: Frankfurter Kranz.
+If you ever have visited Germany’s awesome bakeries or the “Konditorei” (confectionery or pastry shop) you probably tasted or saw a piece of this cake: Frankfurter Kranz.
 Find out now how to make it.
 This Frankfurter Kranz Cake recipe cake was created by a sugar baker in 1735 whose name is unknown.
 The Kranz or “wreath” in English cake is a round cake and is made in a special form.
 The recipe in written form had been found beginning of the 20th century.
 It can be made out of different dough but this one is using the biscuit dough.

-The Frankfurter Kranz Cake is wrapped with a butter cream and Krokant (a sprink-able brittle) that you need to make (it is very easy) because it is not available in the USA.
+The Frankfurter Kranz Cake is wrapped with a butter cream and Krokant (brittle that had been cut into very small pieces to make it “sprink-able”).
+Krokant is not available in the USA, so you have to make it but it’s quite easy.
 All other ingredients are available including the special form.
 So you can start getting all ingredients together and make a cake that nobody has tasted before.
 It will take some time to make this cake and it gets messy.
 So it is not recommended for inexperienced bakers.
 It’s a authentic and proven German recipe.
 Happy Baking!

 4 eggs separated

 200 g sugar

 80 g potato starch

 250 g butter – 2 sticks – unsalted